 The first year of a child’s life involves the baby letting the parent know when they need their support, comfort and love.
 This can be demanding on a parent’s energy and time but is a relatively straightforward exchange between children and their parents.
 The exchange creates the basis for the child forming a secure attachment to the adults who care for them.

-However, the relationship and communication becomes more complicated when a young child wants to take more control as they become toddlers.
+However, the relationship and communication become more complicated when a young child wants to take more control as they become toddlers.

 This phase involves a parent being able to set reasonable limits on the child’s demands, for example when a child wants a specific object or food, or to have their own way.
 At these times parents need to set limits while being able to offer the emotional support young children often need when they become frustrated and upset.